AbeTavarez/AWS-S3-Static-Website-Template/README.md

 ## Getting Started

-Steps:
+### Steps

-* Getting started:
+#### Getting started

-    1. Click on the green 'Code' button, then click on Download Zip.
+1.Click on the green 'Code' button, then click on Download Zip.
     2. Open the zip file and extract the folder to your desktop.
     3. Open the folder with VSCode.

-* Editing the files:
+#### Editing the files

 1. Start by adding you personal info to the HTML file.
 You can also edit the sections names as you like.
     2. Personalize it by editing the CSS file.

     * Note: The Materialize Library was added to the project template for easy styling.
     Learn more here -> [Materialize](https://materializecss.com/getting-started.html) or you can remove the Materialize library by deleting the CDN script line on the HTML file.

-* Deployment:
+#### Deployment

 * Deploy this site on AWS S3:
         1. Create a new Bucket with your name and lastname.
         2. Upload the necessary files to the new bucket.

         * Note: You don't need to upload the README.md File.

         3. Make the necessary files public.